ianozsvald/notes_to_self/README.md

 ## IPython

 * `ipython -i script.py` will end script in interactive mode, add `-i --` so that args following `script.py` don't get picked up by IPython
+* `!!ls -l` will capture CR-split list of results, use `.l` to get a list of items https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-system

 ## Argument parsing